This post is sponsored by General Mills, but all opinions are my own.

 Road Trip Must-Haves for Teens and Tweens

 Headphones are great for keeping the peace between all passengers of the car.
-Sometimes the headphones are linked to a movie playing in the car so mom and dad can still listen to an audio book.
+Sometimes the headphones are linked to a movie playing in the car so mom and dad can still pick out an audiobook they’ll enjoy and listen to it.
 Other times, the headphones are connected to a tablet or phone for personal entertainment.
 Either way, letting one (or all) the kids zone out for a time is a great way to keep things peaceful.

 No road trip is complete without snacks.
-Making a stop at Walmart to load up is a must!
+We made a stop at Walmart to load up!
 We often get the munchies in the car, and I prefer to not go straight for the candy and chips every time.
 My kids and I have always loved Nature Valley granola bars, but now there’s a new guy in town, which fulfills those munchie cravings quite nicely.
 Now at Walmart, there are the new Nature Valley Wafer Bars!
 In Peanut Butter and Peanut Butter Chocolate flavors, these wafers are delish!
 Get layers of crispy wafers mixed with peanut butter and chocolatey goodness for the perfect car snack on your next road trip.